save 30% on current costs

 Will the council take my old shed?

-If you can dismantle and remove your own shed from your garden, and you can fit it into a vehicle, there’s every chance you can get rid of it at your local household waste recycling centre (HWRC) – but remember that for timber to be taken, you might have to remove all the metal fittings, such as nails and screws, for it to be accepted.
+If you can dismantle a shed and remove all the waste from your garden, and you can fit it into a vehicle, there’s every chance you can get rid of it at your local household waste recycling centre (HWRC).
+For timber to be accepted from an old wooden shed you might have to remove all the metal fittings, such as nails and screws.

 Can I sell my shed?